flyteorg/flyte/rsts/deployment/cluster_config/flytepropeller_config.rst

   ""

-workers int
+workers (int)
 --------------------------------------------------------------------------------

-**Description**: Number of threads to process workflows
+Number of threads to process workflows

 **Default Value**: